Michael Janis

 News

-The DC Commission on the Arts & Humanities has acquired my piece “It Feels Like I’m Dreaming” for the city’s Art Bank Collection.
-Established in 1986, this municipal collection now includes more than 3,000 works by metropolitan artists and circulates across District government buildings through the Art Bank Loan Program.
-I appreciate the Commission’s ongoing commitment to supporting local artists and am so pleased to have another work of mine join the distinguished collection.
+The DC Commission on the Arts & Humanities has also acquired my work It Feels Like I’m Dreaming for the city’s Art Bank Collection.
+Established in 1986, this municipal collection includes more than 3,000 works by metropolitan artists and circulates across District government buildings through the Art Bank Loan Program.
+I’m deeply appreciative of the Commission’s continued support and pleased to have another work join this distinguished collection.

-Earlier this year, my studio was awarded the commission to create a new public artwork for Historic Kempsville, near the intersection of Princess Anne Rd and Witchduck Rd.
-The piece will serve as a landmark that reflects the community’s past, present, and future, integrating Kempsville’s history, cultural diversity, and community spirit into a sculptural framework of steel and illuminated glass panels.
+Earlier this year, my studio was awarded the commission to create a new public artwork for Historic Kempsville in Virginia Beach, located near the intersection of Princess Anne Road and Witchduck Road.
+The project is envisioned as a landmark reflecting the area’s past, present, and future, integrating local history, cultural diversity, and community identity into a sculptural framework of steel and illuminated glass.
+Throughout the summer of 2025, I led community glass workshops in Virginia Beach and Kempsville, hosted at the Museum of Contemporary Art (MOCA) and the Kempsville Community Center.
+Residents created many of the glass elements that will be incorporated into the final installation.
+The dedication ceremony is scheduled for April of this year.